chivalry/filemaker.vim/README.md

 The triggers for `Get` functions are generally `get` followed by the letters in the words making up the parameter, such as `getfp` for `Get( FilePath )`, but using that technique does result in some duplicates.
 When that's the case I tried to use the default on the more common function and added a logical letter to the alternative.

-With that in mind, here's the list of every snippet included in FileMaker Vim.
+With that in mind, here's the list of every snippet included in filemaker.vim.

 #### Text Functions